With the final episode of Dynasties now aired we take a look at how you can continue the plight of the endangered tigers.

-From animal behaviour and welfare to biological sciences and marine biology, zoo conservation biology as well as conservation biology, the University offers courses for everyone with a passion for animals, the science behind the welfare and film & television production.
+From animal behaviour and welfare to biological sciences and marine biology, zoo conservation biology as well as conservation biology, the University offers courses for everyone with a passion for animals, the science behind the welfare and filmmaking.

 Why not read about our alumni, who have already taken those steps to the career of their dreams, whether that's helping to conserve our vulnerable species, finding ways to protect their habitat or capturing the magic from behind a camera.